 - Hello big idea ………………………..Mac OS11?

-…all indicating voice recognition & integration into likely the above apps & OS (belatedly).
-I got straight on the wagon, right away…
+…all could potentially indicate voice recognition & integration into the above apps & OS (belatedly)?
+My wishful mind has got me thinking…

 Apple has also been busy acquiring new companies in recent years with last years purchase of VocalIQ particularly interesting, as mentioned by Brian Roemmele here.
 Siri has not just needed an injection of new AI but has been fundamentally flawed the way ‘she’ was designed.

 Siri has a low IQ and is comparable to a parrot, repeating what it is told and (often, frustratingly) responding imprecisely.

 Everything she’s been taught has needed to be hard-coded in.
 What this acquisition of VocalIQ seems to suggest is that Apple has now the capability to replicate what the team at Viv recently announced, which is an AI voice recognition system that grows and learns and becomes better the more people use it and the more developers adopt it.

 Even if the product can only offer slight learning capabilities; no rivals can rival Apple’s device adoption & coverage right now & so despite Apple being relatively late to the game and having been behind the competition to date (*cough* Siri hasn’t been updated on iPhone in 4 years), they could scale the development & intelligence of their voice platform EXTREMELY quickly.
 This would add fuel to the fire and justify why Apple, a typically closed company, would go open-source on any API.